cenan54/TrendyModa/README.md

 # TrendyModa
  this is fashion social media project made with asp net core 8.0 mvc

- it uses Microsoft SQL Server.
-Database create folder in DATABASE_CREATE folder
+ before setting up the database look for files in TrendyModa/README-DATABASE folder it uses Microsoft SQL Server.
+Database create folder in README-DATABASE folder